 |Heavy ( > 300,000 lbs; e.g. A330-A380, B747, B777 )||17||24||54||96|

-The Forecast Icing Product (FIP) severity graphic is a three-dimensional product and provides color-coded icing severity depictions at various altitudes.
+The icing graphic provides color-coded icing severity depictions at various altitudes.
 The icing severity product combines a multitude of weather observations (temperature, humidity, satellite, observed surface weather and pilot reports, radar data, etc.) to diagnose areas of expected trace, light, moderate, and heavy icing.
-The user can use the vertical slide bar to choose to display FIP at 3000 ft. intervals up to FL300.
+The user can use the vertical slide bar to choose to display the product at 3000 ft. intervals up to FL300.
 From FL300 to FL480 icing severity is depicted at 6000 ft. intervals.
-Two-dimensional AIRMET Zulu and Icing, convective, tropical cyclone and international thunderstorm SIGMET polygons are overlaid on the FIP graphic valid at the selected level.
+Two-dimensional AIRMET Zulu and Icing, convective, tropical cyclone and international thunderstorm SIGMET polygons are overlaid on the graphic valid at the selected level.
 The user may also choose "MAX" to display the maximum icing severity for a location regardless of altitude and all AIRMET Zulu, and SIGMET polygons.
-When "SFC" is selected, the FIP is replaced by an NDFD grid showing winter precipitation type and likelihood.
-The NDFD weather symbol denoting the winter precipitation type and intensity is overlaid on the graphic along with NWS winter storm, blizzard, freezing rain, lake effect snow, winter weather and freezing fog polygons.
+When "SFC" is selected, the icing product is replaced by a graphical grid showing winter precipitation type and likelihood.
+The weather symbol denoting the winter precipitation type and intensity is overlaid on the graphic along with NWS winter storm, blizzard, freezing rain, lake effect snow, winter weather and freezing fog polygons.

 The Obs/Warn option provides an option to display weather data for the current time and the previous fourteen hours (rounded to the nearest hour).
 Users may advance through time using the arrow buttons or by clicking on the desired hour.